NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ```

 ### Multilingual Setup (Optional)
-Move the Language Button (Optional)
+To move the Language button from the default location:
-1. In Admin View, browse to Website -> Page templates -> Standard template.
+1. In Admin View, browse to each page template in use.
 2. Click Edit, then Gadgets, then drag and drop Custom HTML gadget to where you would like to place the button.
 3. Click Edit code and delete the default “Insert your HTML code here”.
 4. Click Settings button for the new gadget.
-On the left panel, show Advanced and then replace the HTML ID with languageButton then Save the template.
+On the left panel, show Advanced and then replace the HTML ID with `languageButton` then Save the template.
+5. Repeat this for each page template.
-5. (Optional) Customize the look of the button in Website -> CSS.
+5. (Optional) Customize the look of the button by applying custom CSS class to the #languageButton ID in the WATM configuration file.

-### Add the localized content
+### Add the translated content
+The below is an example of adding translated content to a Wild Apricot "Contact" page.

-1. We have to add content to each page.
-We’ll start with Contact page.
+1. Start with your Contact page.
 In Admin Mode, browse to Website -> Site pages -> Contact and click Edit.
+You may have a different page on your site, and you can start with any page.
 2. Click on Gadgets and drag a new Content gadget below the existing Contact us heading.
-If your second language is French, then type in Contactez nous into this new space.
+If your second language is French, then type in `Contactez nous` into this new space.
 Adjust font sizes and padding to match the original content.

-3. Show Advanced on the left panel and add french to the CSS class text box.
+3. Show [Advanced settings section](https://gethelp.wildapricot.com/en/articles/187#settings) on the left settings panel and add `french` to the CSS class text box.

-4. Click on the original English Contact us heading and add english to the CSS class text box.
+4. Click on the original English Contact us heading and add `english` to the CSS class text box.
 5. Repeat for other content blocks you wish to localize and Save page.
 The result should look similar to below:

-Important: If Text Manager is enabled, one of the two languages will be hidden, even in Edit mode.
-Please make sure textManagerProductionMode = false is set in Global JavaScript and then click the button to disable Text Manager to see both sets of languages at once.
+Note that if WATM is enabled, one of the two languages will be hidden based on the state of the language, even in the Admin Edit mode.
+Please make sure textManagerProductionMode = false is set in JavaScript configuration and then click the button to disable WATM to see both sets of languages at once.

 ## Wild Apricot Text Manager Configuration File
-Opening the configuration file in Excel
+Opening the configuration file in Excel or another commas seperated file (CSV) editor.
   Choose Delimited.
 Check My data has headers.
 Check Comma.
   Click Finish.
 Saving the configuration file
-When saving, please Save as CSV UTF-8 (Comma delimited) (*.csv).
+When saving the file, use the CSV UTF-8 (Comma delimited) (*.csv).
+Other formats will break WATM!

-### Columns
+### Columns in the WATM Configuration File
-Note: Inserting or moving columns will break the functionality.
+**Note: Inserting or moving columns will break WATM!**

 **Wild Apricot Reference**: Name of the Wild Apricot System Gadget.
 For administrative use only.